How To Have a Successful Yard Sale: Your Questions, Answered

 How Do I Attract People to My Yard Sale?

-How to have a successful yard sale depends on how well you promote it.
-Hanging garage sale signs in your neighborhood is great for grabbing people's attention immediately, but some seasoned shoppers peruse social media looking for a good haul.
+Knowing how to have a successful yard sale starts with knowing how to properly promote it.
+Hanging garage sale signs in your neighborhood is great for attracting people to your yard sale, but some seasoned shoppers also peruse social media looking for a good haul during garage sale season.

 Post your garage sale details in your neighborhood’s Facebook group, or if a group like that doesn’t exist, make a personal post and share it with your network.
 Maybe ask a few friends to share the post, too.
 You can also add a post to Nextdoor and Craigslist.
 These are great (and free!) alternatives to taking out an ad in your local newspaper.